 The Ambassade has quite an eccentric layout as it was originally 10 separate canal-side buildings.
 Rooms are large, comfortable and decorated in rich fabrics and avant-garde artwork.
 All rooms have an en suite bathroom and most also have a bath.

 Guests can enjoy a fine dining experience at Brasserie Ambassade, which serves a delicious assortment of classic French cuisine.
-Alternatively the Library Bar is a quiet and relaxing place to enjoy a cocktail, beer or cup of coffee while leafing though one of the many books on display.
+Alternatively, the Library Bar is a quiet and relaxing place to enjoy a cocktail, beer or cup of coffee while leafing through one of the many books on display.

 This is one of Amsterdam’s hippest boutique hotels and is hidden behind a 17th century arch and courtyard on the edge of the Keizergracht canal.
 The building has quite a fascinating history, having once been an orphanage and soup kitchen.
-Nowadays it has mix of old world charm (some rooms have wood panelled walls) and contemporary elegance.
+Nowadays it has a mix of old-world charm (some rooms have wood-panelled walls) and contemporary elegance.

 The 40-room hotel is named after the Welsh poet and writer, Dylan Thomas, which fits well with its modish atmosphere.
 There’s even a Dylan Thomas suite that comes with a fully stocked drinks bar inspired by his love of boozing.

-In terms of facilities, The Dylan has a dinky 24-hour gym and you can also rent bicycles from the hotel.
-Breakfast is served in the all-day bar brasserie and includes a selection of coffees, fresh juices and specialty teas.
+The Dylan has a dinky 24-hour gym and you can also rent bicycles from the hotel.
+Breakfast is served in the all-day bar brasserie and includes a selection of coffees, fresh juices and speciality teas.
 There is also a Michelin star restaurant, Vinkeles, which serves modern French cuisine with an international twist.

 The hotel is situated about a minutes’ walk to both Anne Frank’s House and the Van Gough Museum.